 Best Practices for Mentees

-The relationship should be mutually beneficial.
-Mentors want you to ask insightful, thoughtful questions that you cannot find the answers to online or through someone else.
-Please keep both your goals and your mentor’s goals in mind during each meeting.
-Working toward and achieving those goals is critical to the success of the mentorship relationship.
+Show initiative.
+The mentee should take responsibility for being the main driver of the relationship.
+Set an agenda for your meetings to stay on track and get your questions answered.
+Mentors expect you to ask insightful questions that you cannot find answers to online or elsewhere.
+Please keep your goals in mind during each meeting.
+Working toward the goals is critical to the success of any mentorship relationship.

 Prior to your first meeting: